As a commonwealth country, Kenya’s legal system descends from English common law.

 The Investment Promotion Act (Number 6 of 2004) promotes investment through provisions that provide incentives to foreign investors and facilitate the obtaining of the requisite licences, as well as incentives.
 The benefits under the Act are available to foreign investors who seek to invest at least USD100,000 in Kenya.

-There are no restrictions on the repatriation of foreign currency by foreign investors.
-However, transactions involving amounts of USD10,000 or more should be supported by adequate documentation, since the Central Bank of Kenya Guidelines on Foreign Currency require licensed commercial banks and financial institutions to ascertain the source of such funds.
+There are conditions on the repatriation of foreign currency by foreign investors.
+The transfer should be by the holder of a certificate of an approved enterprise, and should be in the approved currency and at the prevailing exchange rate.
+In addition, transactions involving amounts of USD10,000 or more should be supported by adequate documentation, since the Central Bank of Kenya Guidelines on Foreign Currency require licensed commercial banks and financial institutions to ascertain the source of such funds.

 Foreign investors departing or entering Kenya are allowed to carry up to a maximum of KES500,000 and foreign currency equivalent to a maximum of USD6,250 without having to declare at the point of entry or departure.